vishal044/Call-Recorder/README.md

 #### Player
 On clicking a call log, a menu pops up giving option to the user, to chose from various media payers on device.

-A receiver class is made to handle the broadcasts which is registered in the manifest.